Why Study History

 Medicine in Britain, c1250 - present and The British sector of the Western Front, 1914-18: injuries, treatment and the trenches

 Students will look and change and continuity across a long sweep of history.
 Investigation of people, events and developments will show wider changes in society over the years.
-In medicine in Britain we investigate the question of why people today live much longer.

 The American West, c1835-c1895